locationtech/geomesa/docs/user/lambda/install.rst

 ^^^^^^^^^^^^^^^

 GeoMesa provides some WPS processes, such as ``geomesa:Density`` which is used to generate heat maps.
-In order to use these processes, install the GeoServer WPS plugin as described in :ref:`geomesa-process`.
+In order to use these processes, install the GeoServer WPS plugin as described in :ref:`geomesa_process`.

 Upgrading
 ---------